dsonnet/vagrant-magento2.3.0-alpha-CE/Readme.md

 - Set edition to ``community`` (open source) or ``enterprise`` (commerce)
 - Set magento2.3.0 version ``alpha64``
 - Set sample to ``true`` to get sample data on your installation
-- Set mount to ``short`` to mount only /app directory (highly improve vm performance) or ``full` if you wish to share all magento directory
+- Set mount to ``short`` to mount only /app directory (highly improve vm performance) or ``full` if you wish to share all magento installation

 ### Project path

 <b>Use shortcurt ``magento`` to use bin/magento CLI.</b> This shortcut allow you to use binary as www-data user and prevent error on permissions.
+Do not use bin/magento as vagrant user.

 Don't forget to add vagrant IP and host name in your /etc/hosts file or C:\WINDOWS\system32\drivers\etc\hosts:<br>
 ```